robdodson/itshackademic/static/codelabs/4-polymer-drive-client/5-using-elements.md

 ### Style the toolbar

-To give this sidebar a little flare, within the `<style>` tag you just added, add the following CSS:
+To give this sidebar a little flare, add the following CSS to `drive-app.css`:

     core-toolbar {
       background-color: #526E9C;